snorkleboy/Ttools/README.md

 So lightweight and flexible its almost like you didnt even have it installed.

 ## install
 run Ttools.sh and it will copy all files and folders in its directory to $HOME/bin.
-It doesnt set permissions.
 You can also do it manually of course, ttools reads scripts from Ttools folder so copy at least both to the bin folder.
+It doesnt set permissions, to do so use chmod 755 filename or whatever you prefer.

 ## use
 "ttools" in the console will bring up a menu by reading filenames from $HOME/bin/Ttools, It also reads the second line as a description